cruppstahl/minicms/README.md

             in markdown
         [x] Create sample content (about 10 pages)

-    [ ] Revisit the navigation.yaml file
+    [ ] Build navigation dynamically
+        [x] Use .PageTitle instead of "Label"
-        [ ] Get rid of "Label" - use the .Title tag from the metadata [ ] By default, use the file name - respect Lower/Uppercase!
+            [x] By default, use the file name - respect Lower/Uppercase!
-        [ ] Remove .Url - use the relative file path instead [ ] Build navigation dynamically - it's in the file tree!
+        [x] Remove .Url - use the relative file path instead [ ] How can we set the sort order in the navigation?
-            [ ] But add a metadata flag "hide from navigation"
+        [ ] Add a metadata flag "hide from navigation" (for Directories and Files!)

     [ ] Self-host the documentation of what we have built so far [ ] Create main (left) navigation dynamically w/ configuration